-- Use dark-colored background to highlight photos correctly
+- Use the dark-colored background to highlight photos correctly with basic editing tools

-- Share pictures and videos directly from the Magix dashboard to YouTube
+- Share pictures and videos directly from the Magix dashboard on YouTube

-- Optimize image color, contrast, brightness, etc. in a few clicks
+- Optimize image color, contrast, brightness, location data, etc. in a few clicks

-- 600 MB free disk space is provided for program installation
+- 600 MB of free disk space is provided for program installation

 You can use Magix Photo Manager for free.
-However, if you require more advanced features for managing and editing your photos, you can sign up for the premium plan, Magix Photostory Deluxe for$34.99 (discounted from $69.99) for a limited time.
+However, suppose you require more advanced features for managing and editing your photos with a magic photo manager.
+In that case, you can sign up for the premium plan, Magix Photostory Deluxe, for$34.99 (discounted from $69.99) for a limited time.

 Budget-friendly photo organizing tool ($3.17/month).

-CyberLink PhotoDirector offers advanced features like facial recognition to help you manage your digital assets.
+CyberLink PhotoDirector offers advanced features like facial recognition feature to help you manage your digital assets.

 In addition to photo management and editing tools, the software also has a decent video editor, and it works on both Windows and Mac.